jasondentler/jasondentler.github.com/_posts/2015-04-18-nhibernate-and-transactionscope-and-web-api.md

 <script src="https://gist.github.com/jasondentler/b9ea3d83586102eb9a67.js?file=UnitOfWorkHandler.cs">
 </script>

-We pass in the factory delegates to make the handler testable.
+I pass in the factory delegates to make the handler testable.

 #####Can't detect ambient transaction
 The standard way to detect an ambient transaction didn't work for me. `Transaction.Current` was always `null`.
 I suspect an issue flowing it across async / await.
 For now, every request gets a transaction, whether it needs it or not.